helene-nguyen/ruby-starter/README.md

 ### Examples

-- example_1 : convert the answer from string to number and test if the number is even
+- example_1: convert the answer from string to number and test if the number is even, conditions
+- example_2: Guess the number, comparison
+- example_3: Is the word a palindrom ?

 ## Useful Resources